 You can learn more about this environmentally conscious company on the website www.ernstseed.com

 Among Stock Seed’s many outstanding products is a relative newcomer: Sundancer Buffalograss.
-Considered one of the most advanced turf-type buffalograss varieties available to the turf industry today, Sundancer helps serve the demand for a warm season turf with accelerated establishment and superior turf quality from seed.
+Considered one of the most advanced turf-type buffalograss varieties available to the turf industry today, Sundancer helps serve the demand for a warm-season turf with the accelerated establishment and superior turf quality from seed.
 Characteristics of this grass include

 In these studies, Sundancer exhibited